matrix-org/matrix-spec-proposals/proposals/3964-notifications-for-room-tags.md

 ## Unstable prefix

-`org.matrix.mscxxx.room_tag` should be used instead of `room_tag` for the push rule condition.
+`org.matrix.msc3964.room_tag` should be used instead of `room_tag` for the push rule condition.

-`.org.matrix.mscxxx.suppress_lowpriority` push rule ID should be replace the new `.m.rule.suppress_lowpriority` default push rule.
+`.org.matrix.msc3964.suppress_lowpriority` push rule ID should replace the new `.m.rule.suppress_lowpriority` default push rule.

 ## Dependencies